 Housing > Resident Resources > Visitors & Operations > Visitor Policies

 As hosts, residents may be personally and financially responsible for the actions and behaviors of their visitors.
 Visitors must be personally known to residents.
 Residents are responsible for informing visitors of the policies and procedures of campus housing.
 Visitors must abide by university and residential policies and procedures at all times.
 As hosts, residents are accountable and may be subject to disciplinary action if visitors violate a policy or procedure.
 Visitors who exhibit inappropriate behavior may be required to leave campus housing.
 Staff will not escort a visitor into any units without a resident host.

+• Visitors may not stay in unoccupied beds in a unit without the consent of the resident whose bed is to be used.
 Overnight visitor expectations can be discussed between roommates during the roommate agreement process upon move-in.
 The above standards are designed to prevent abuse of roommate rights.
 If these standards are violated, residents may be subject to student conduct action and loss of privileges.
 A student whose housing agreement has been canceled through the student conduct process may not be a visitor in campus housing.

 Guest policies at the University Center may differ from those on the Lincoln Park Campus.
 Residents in that building are expected to abide by all rules set forth within the University Center student handbook, found with our student guides and also at ucresidentservices.com under the "Residence Life" tab.